deckhouse/virtualization/docs/USER_GUIDE.md

 d8 k patch vd disk --type=merge --patch '{"spec":{"persistentVolumeClaim":{"storageClassName":"new-storage-class-name"}}}'
 ```

-After the disk configuration is updated, a live migration of the VM will be initiated, during which the VM’s disk will be migrated to the new storage.
+After the disk configuration is updated, a live migration of the VM is triggered, during which the disk is migrated to the new storage.

 If a VM has multiple disks attached and you need to change the storage class for several of them, this operation must be performed sequentially: